 Thankfully, in 2010, Isofrane was resurrected, and now you can get your hands on an updated version of the classic ladder strap, called the 1968.
 The new strap, which is available in various colors, uses a hypoallergenic synthetic rubber blend and is engineered in Switzerland and manufactured in Europe.
 Multiple buckle types in different finishes are available, including the RS, which is forged and hand-finished, and the IN, which is stamped and then bead-blasted.
 You can even order the strap with a wetsuit extension should you so choose.

-With its 12-month limited warranty, the Isofrane 1968 is a strap made for the serious diver, and the price reflects this.
+The Isofrane 1968 is a strap made for the serious diver, and the price reflects this.
 Then again, you don’t have to be a scuba diver to appreciate the kind of thought and quality that went into this ultra-comfortable strap, and anyone who plays sports or takes his or her watch in the water can use one.

 Everest Curved End Rubber with Tang Buckle for Rolex

 Ah, the king of rubber straps, the venerable Everest band.
-Company founder Mike DiMartini was willing to leave his previous job to begin to being manufacturing what he believed to be the most comfortable, overengineered aftermarket strap available for Rolex sport models, and several million straps later, his decision has proven to be a prudent one.
+Company founder Mike DiMartini was willing to leave his previous job to begin manufacturing what he believed to be the most comfortable, over-engineered aftermarket strap available for Rolex sport models, and several million straps later, his decision has proven to be a prudent one.
 The curved ends on the Everest are made specifically to fit a Rolex case, and as such, they have a very particular curvature and ship with heavy-duty, Rolex-style spring bars.
 Simply pick out which Rolex model you own on the Everest website, and you’ll be shown the proper strap option for your watch.

 Swiss-made and available in six custom colors, an Everest rubber strap is vulcanized, hypoallergenic, UV-, dust-, water- and chemical-resistant and is 120mm x 80mm long.
 The rubber is incredibly comfortable, and each strap ships with a heavy-duty, 316L stainless steel buckle and two floating keepers.
 The straps arrive in a thick plastic envelope with two velcro enclosures, which is itself packed in an envelope with replacement spring bars.